egemenyavuz/guidelines/README.md

  - by forking an existing repo or
  - if it is a new repo, by contacting a community member to get your repo forked into sesam-community

+## How to setup?

-Steps to build your own fork:
+Steps to build your own setup:
 * Sign up at Dockerhub if you don't have an account
 * Prepare your repo & branch
 * Add git action 'Sesam Community CI&CD Workflow'
   * Add your DOCKER_USERNAME and DOCKER_PASSWORD as secrets to your git repository(Settings>Secrets)
   * The CI&CD workflow will build docker image for all push-to-master, releases and PRs.
 The image will be pushed to dockerhub with tag 'development' if it is a push-to-master and with the release tag when it is a release.
 * Share your improvements using Pull Requests

 ## FAQ